How to Propagate Rosemary from Cuttings

 - Plastic ziplock bag

-Step 1: Source Rosemary Cuttings
+Step 1: Take Rosemary Cuttings

 Step 2: Potting Mixture for Propagating Rosemary

 The best potting mixture to use when propagating rosemary is one with good drainage.
 It doesn’t even need to be rich in nutrients either.
-The plants won’t need it until after the roots develop fully and you’ll re-pot them on at that time.
-To create good drainage I create my own mix using one part perlite (or grit or vermiculite) and one-to-two parts multi-purpose potting mix.
-Technically you could root them in pure perlite or sand though.
+The plants won’t need it until after the roots have developed fully, and you’ll repot them at that time.

 Step 3: Prepare the Rosemary Cuttings

 What we do next is cut that single rosemary stem into pieces — each one has the potential to grow into its own plant.
 Starting from the bottom, trim the original cut up to a fresh leaf node.
 A leaf node is where leaves are growing out of the stem.
 Discard that end piece you’ve just cut off.
 Then cut the first segment using a sharp knife.
-It should be a minimum of 4″ long but far better to be 5-6 inches.
+It should be a minimum of 4″ long, but far better to be 5-6 inches.
 Keep cutting until the original piece is segmented into as many cuttings as you can get.

-Step 4: Stimulate Rooting
+Step 4: Stimulate The Cuttings to Grow Roots

-Rosemary cuttings can develop roots all on their own but if you want to start that action more successfully, use rooting hormone powder.
+Rosemary cuttings can develop roots all on their own, but if you want to start that action more successfully, use rooting hormone powder.
 It stimulates the cuttings to make roots fairly quickly, but this ingredient is purely optional.
 Most rosemary cuttings will form roots without it.

 Step 6: Caring for the New Rosemary Plants

-Step 7: Harden Off the Rosemary Plants
+Step 7: Hardening Off Rosemary Plants

-Step 8: Caring for Rosemary
+Step 8: Caring for Rosemary Long-Term

 Rosemary is a hardy plant that requires very little to thrive.
-They’ll grow in large pots and containers as well as the ground and can eventually become as large as small trees in the right conditions.
+They’ll grow in large pots and containers as well as the ground, and can eventually become as large as small trees in the right conditions.
 Check your own gardening zone and recommendations for caring for rosemary in your region.
-If you have freezing cold winters, rosemary might not survive outdoors.
-Planting into pots that can be taken into a sheltered place like a greenhouse or polytunnel will be your best way of keeping them alive over the winter.
-For more tips on how to grow rosemary head over here.

 It sounds like you plant the cuttings, put a clear bag over the pot & plant and keep it indoors; but what do you do for sunlight if it’s not available/adequate through, in my case, the windows in my workshop?
 Grow light?
 Nothing?
 Thanks for your article and assistance!